tjwald/nvsharptop/README.md

 dotnet run nvsharptop.cs [--sample-interval <sec>] [--display-interval <sec>]
 ```

-On linux machines, you can If you wish to run the tool directly you can:
+On Linux machines, if you wish to run the tool directly, you can:
 * Add: `#!/usr/bin/dotnet` to the first line
 * Run `chmod +x nvsharptop.cs` to enable running the script directly.